ykakarap/kubecon-na-22-capi-lab/5-upgrade-kubernetes-version.md

 3. Gracefully delete one node.
 4. Repeat until all node replicas have the updated configuration, and are Ready.

+**Note**: As the update will take a bit, this is a great time to take a look at the cluster via the visualizer: [http://localhost:18081](http://localhost:18081)!

 After all control plane replicas finish upgrading, worker nodes will begin upgrading as well using the same rolling upgrade strategy described above.
 After our Cluster upgrade is done we can see all nodes running the newer version of Kubernetes:

 ```sh